jundalisay/spblist/content/en/research/paracelsus/nature/book-08/chapter-01.md

 Now there are many kinds of separation, many of which are unknown to us; those, which wee have experienced out of elementary, dissoluble naturall things, shall in this place, according to their kinds, be described.

 The separation of the Microcosme.
-The first separation of which wee speake, must begin from man, because hee is the Microcosme, or little world, for whose sake the Macrocosme or greater world was made, viz. that hee might be the separator of it.
+The first separation of which wee speake, must begin from man, because he  is the Microcosme, or little world, for whose sake the Macrocosme or greater world was made, viz. that he  might be the separator of it.

 The body of man after death is twofold.
 Now the separation of the Microcosme begins at his death.
 For in death the two bodies of Man are separated the one from the other, viz. his Celestial and Terrestial body; i.e. Sacramental, and Elementary: one of which ascends on high like an Eagle; the other falls downward to the earth like lead.